tammasloughran/ACCESS-Archiver/README.md

 Developed by Chloe Mackallah, CSIRO Aspendale; with significant contributions from Martin Dix and others.

+---

+The ACCESS Archiver is designed to archive model output from [ACCESS](https://research.csiro.au/access/) simulations.
+It's focus is to copy ACCESS model output from its initial location to a secondary location (typically from /scratch to /g/data), while converting UM files to netCDF, compressing MOM/CICE files, and culling restart files to 10-yearly.
+Saves 50-80% of storage space due to conversion and compression.

+Supported versions are CM2 (coupled, amip & chem versions), ESM1.5 (script & payu versions), OM2[-025].
+For use on NCI's Gadi system only.

 ## wrap_ACCESS_Archiver.sh

 Main control script.
 Here you will specify: